 Interviews may be conducted.
 If interviewing takes place, candidates will be shortlisted based on their qualifications and appropriateness for the course.
 Interviews will be held at times convenient to both staff and applicant.

-The interview will be held by Skype if you are outside Oxford, and will consist of around 30 minutes of question and answer and around 30 minutes of a short language examination.
+The interview will be held online if you are outside Oxford, and will consist of around 30 minutes of question and answer and around 30 minutes of a short language examination.
 There will be a minimum of two interviewers, usually three.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.